TITLE 89: SOCIAL SERVICES

 Section 325.60 Children in Foster Care

-a) The Department shall provide training for all foster parents (including but not limited to relative family homes and foster homes supervised directly by the Department as well as homes supervised by private agencies) concerning the procedures for approving psychotropic medication and the need for and use of psychotropic medications.
-This training shall include training in the those circumstances in which the child may self-medicate, where appropriate.
+a) The Department shall offer training and materials for foster parents and relative caregivers concerning the procedures for approving psychotropic medication, and the need for and use of psychotropic medications and possible side effects.
+This training shall also address circumstances in which the child may self-medicate, where appropriate.

-b) Except in an emergency, no psychotropic medication shall be administered to any child for whom the Department is legally responsible who resides in foster care unless the physician who is prescribing the medication has obtained prior approval for such medication from an authorized agent.
+b) No psychotropic medication shall be administered to any child for whom the Department is legally responsible who resides in foster care unless the licensed prescriber has obtained prior consent for the medication from the Centralized Consent Unit or Emergency Reception Center staff.

-d) Authorized agents shall use the same standards, forms and rules for approving psychotropic medication for children in foster care as are set forth above in Section 325.50.
+d) Centralized Consent Unit and ERC staff shall use the same standards, forms and rules for approving psychotropic medication for children in foster care as are set forth above in Section 325.40.

-e) The foster parent shall inform the prescribing physician that:
+e) The foster parent shall inform the licensed prescriber that:

 1) the child is in foster care;

-2) the consent of an authorized agent is required before psychotropic medication may be administered to the child; and
+2) the consent of the Centralized Consent Unit or ERC staff is required before psychotropic medication may be administered to the child; and

-3) psychotropic medication may only be administered pursuant to this Part.
+3) psychotropic medications may only be administered pursuant to this Part.